frnmst/the-flux-of-thought/README.md

 jekyll-compress-html is released under the MIT license.

-# This version compared to the original one
+# This version compared to the The Plain Libre

-The last common commit between the-plain and the-plain-libre is [1443d83](https://github.com/frnmst/the-plain-libre/commit/1443d83ec881a7bfd4b62975da29f72f8f99d38a).
+The last common commit between the-plain-libre and x is [1443d83](https://github.com/frnmst/the-plain-libre/commit/1443d83ec881a7bfd4b62975da29f72f8f99d38a).

 - Removed all analytics